Skip to main content

 Savings also provide security by making sure that some money is put aside for emergencies or unexpected costs.

+Saving is a stage on the way to investing.
 You cannot be an investor without being a saver - but you can be a saver without being an investor.

 Investing is what you can do with the savings you have created - if you are looking to generate a return on your money that is greater than what is already available to you through your savings instruments.

-Since there are so many different types of savings and investments, and there are potential risks with investments in particular, it is wise to seek expert advice which can be tailored to suit your own circumstances.
+Since there are so many different types of savings and investments, and there are potential risks with investments in particular, it is wise to seek expert advice which can be tailored to suit your circumstances.

-THE VALUE OF INVESTMENTS AND THE INCOME FROM THEM MAY GO DOWN.
-YOU MAY NOT GET BACK THE ORIGINAL AMOUNT INVESTED.
+THE VALUE OF INVESTMENTS AND THE INCOME THEY PRODUCE CAN FALL AS WELL AS RISE.
+YOU MAY GET BACK LESS THAN YOU INVESTED.

 Company address: Premier Financial Planning (Cheadle) Ltd, 63 Cheadle Road, Cheadle Hulme, Stockport, Cheshire, SK8 5EU